 You’re stoked, right?
 I can tell.

 The emojis you’ll find in Ubuntu 18.04 LTS are the same open source emojis as found on Android.
-For many users, then, these will be familiar.

 6. Community-Sourced Default Features and Apps

 Take the time on Ubuntu 18.04 LTS to review the collection of community sourced features and apps.
 Announced in April 2017, the call for suggestions has had tremendous results.
 Look out for improved NVIDIA GPU and touchpad gesture support, as well as BlueZ implementation for improved Bluetooth functionality.